Last Updated on February 3, 2023 by Pinpoint 250

-It was most likely not produced correctly if it tastes too sour or bitter.
+It was most likely not produced correctly if it tasted too sour or bitter.

-With its powerful, rich flavor and concentrated form, most people assume espresso contains more caffeine than other beverages.
+With its powerful flavor, rich aroma, and concentrated form, most people assume espresso contains more caffeine than other beverages.

 However, this is not the case because it contains less caffeine than regular coffee.